silentdiverchris/Archivist/README.md

 ## Sample console output

+This is typical console output, showing securing of two files, skipping most sources as nothig had changed but zipping 3 folders to the primary arcgive directory, then copying quite a lot of files to archive directories, I had deleted a few to give it more to do so it had some catching up to do.

 <img alt="Half way through an archive" title="Half way through an archive" src="https://github.com/silentdiverchris/Archivist/raw/master/screenshots/ExampleConsole1.png">

+Note that deleting an old archive version was reported as a warning but it probably shouldn't be, it's entirely expected behaviour so I'll it an unremarkable info type log entry at some point but I wanted to know about it as I'd recently changed the deleting code for the new RetainDaysOld setting so am still keeping an eye on it.

+The rest of the console after the archive had completed follows;

 <img alt="Completed archive" title="Completed archive" src="https://github.com/silentdiverchris/Archivist/raw/master/screenshots/ExampleConsole2.png">